-What is the Average Turnaround Time for a Life Insurance Policy to Payout the Claim Money?
+What is the Average Turnaround Time for a Life Insurance Policy to Payout the Claim Money 2016?

 One of the most common questions I receive regarding life insurance is “How long does it take for the life insurance company to payout the money if I passed away?”
 This is very important because you don’t want your family to be left in financial limbo waiting for proceeds from your policy.
 The initial period after an unexpected loss is stressful enough, you don’t need you family to be waiting around indefinitely for the life insurance money.
 The reality is that the bills still need to be paid after you’re gone.

-What is the average turnaround time for insurance companies to pay out the death benefit?
+What is the average turnaround time for insurance companies to pay out the death benefit in 2016?

 In a recent survey by LIMRA (Life Insurance Management Research) the average time it took the top companies to pay out a claim was 19 days.
 In fact, in the same study by LIMRA, 95% of life insurance beneficiaries were satisfied with their overall claims experience.
 This is reassuring news to everyone involved in the life insurance industry from customers to agents.